Postlagerkarte/blazor-dragdrop/README.md

 </Dropzone>
 ```
-If you drop something and the limit you can get a notification by providing a callback.
+If you drop something and the limit is reached you can get a notification by providing a callback.

 Restrict Drop: (executes the give accept func before accepting the draggable)